HEP-FCC/FCCSW/Detector/doc/DD4hepInFCCSW.md

 A Minimal Working Example
 --
 Imagine we want to create a simple cone with a radius of 1 m and a length of 1 m.
-Also see [Coordinate Conventions](#coordinate-conventions) for some explanations on lengths and coordinates in DD4hep.
-And note that all numbers are accompanied with units to explicitly state what you mean.
+Also see [Coordinate Conventions](#coordinate-conventions) for some explanations on lengths and coordinates in DD4hep and Geant4.
+Note that in the following all numbers are accompanied with units to explicitly state what you mean.

-1. **Detector description**: To use this sub-detector implementation the corresponding detector description XML can refer to the defined factory method:
+1. **Detector description**: First we describe the world (or a box around the sub-detector) and sub-detector in an XML:
   ~~~{.xml}
   <?xml version="1.0" encoding="UTF-8"?>
   <lccdd xmlns:compact="http://www.lcsim.org/schemas/compact/1.0"